 Candidates should have a Ph.D. at the time of appointment.
 In the letter of application, we ask you to speak to your ability to work effectively with a student population that is broadly diverse with regard to gender, race, ethnicity, nationality, sexual orientation, and religion.
 All offers of employment are contingent upon completion of a background check.
 Further information is available at http://dean-faculty.williams.edu/prospective-faculty/background-check-policy/.

 Please submit your cover letter, vita, three letters of reference, reprints, research statement, and information on teaching experience and effectiveness online at https://apply.interfolio.com/43127.
 The deadline for applications is October 15, 2017.
+Late applications will be accepted until the position is filled.
 Fax, email or mail applications cannot be accepted.
 Contact the department administrative assistant at [email protected] with questions.

 Williams College is a coeducational liberal arts institution located in the Berkshire Hills of western Massachusetts.
 The college has built its reputation on outstanding teaching and scholarship and on the academic excellence of its approximately 2,000 students.
 Please visit the Williams College website (http://www.williams.edu).
 Beyond meeting fully its legal obligations for non-discrimination, Williams College is committed to building a diverse and inclusive community where members from all backgrounds can live, learn, and thrive.